KennedySDias/TheRickandMortyKotlinMultiplatform/README.md

 # TheRickandMortyKotlinMultiplatform
-A mobile app based on TheRickandMortyApi developed with Kotlin Multiplatform
+A mobile app based on TheRickAndMortyApi developed with Kotlin Multiplatform